Home

 Air India Regional ATR 42-320 Reg.
 VT-ABO Taxiing Past Terminal 1D at Delhi IGI Airport, India © youtube.com/indiavideo

-Flybig, a new startup regional air carrier, operates a regional air service network to 15 cities/towns, mainly in Northeast and Central India using ATR-72and Bombardier Q400 turboprop aircraft.
-The airline signed a LOI with De Havilland Aircraft of Canada in Mar '22 for the procurement of up to 10 Viking Air Twin Otters in the future.
+Flybig operated a regional air service network covering 14 cities/towns, mainly in Northeast and Central India using ATR-72 and DHC-6 Twin Otter turboprop aircraft.
+The number of air services and routes decreased significantly after the airline surrendered its ATR-72 aircraft.
+As for the Twin Otters, the airline had signed a LOI with De Havilland Aircraft of Canada in Mar '22 for the procurement of up to 10 Viking Air Twin Otters, two of which are currently in operation.
+Flybig carried 15 000 (210 000 passengers in 2023) in 2024.

 IndiaOne Air

 Ahmedabad based IndiaOne Air was granted an Air Operator's Certificate (AOC) by DGCA in Jun '22.
-The airline operates regional air services from Bhubaneswar to various destinations in eastern India with two Cessna Caravan 208B single-engine turboprop aircraft.
+The airline operates regional air services from Bhubaneswar to various destinations in eastern India incl.
+Utkela, Jeypore, Visakhapatnam, Jamshedpur, Cooch Behar and Kolkata with two Cessna Caravan 208B single-engine turboprop aircraft.
+The airline carried around 27 000 passengers in 2024.

 IndiGo